-SoftBank has embarked on an aggressive investment drive that not only ensures its involvement with and backing of a slew of hot companies but also keeps the corporation at the top of many news feeds.
+SoftBank has embarked on an aggressive investment drive that ensures its involvement with and backing of a slew of hot companies and keeps the corporation at the top of many news feeds.

 Upstage’s core product is AI Pack, a cloud solution that helps standardize and automate important functions in a company such as data annotation.
 It was founded in October 2020 by Kim Sung-hoon, professor at the Hong Kong University of Science and Technology and former AI leader at Naver CLOVA, Lee Hwal-suk, former OCR Visual leader at Naver CLOVA, and Park Eun-Jeong, former Papago translation modeling leader.